-2022 AGM Voting Results: Votes For Votes Withheld 99,985,982 (90.12%) 10,967,651 (9.88%) Paramount Board / Committee F Participation 2022 Meeting Attendance Board of Directors 5/5 (100%) Paramount Holdings Other Public Board Directorships Common Shares (1) : 14,942,955 - \$413,172,706 Perpetual Energy Inc. Restricted Share Units (1) : 4,500 - \$124,425 Rubellite Energy Inc. Options: 90,000 Secure Energy Services Inc. Minimum Share Ownership (2) : Atta ained
+2023 AGM Voting Results: Votes For 102,390,237 (91.41%) Votes Withheld 9,626,673 (8.59%)

+Board of Directors 4/4 (100%)

+Paramount Holdings (1) Other Public Board Directorships

+Common Shares: 14,945,455 Perpetual Energy Inc. Restricted Share Units: 3,000 Rubellite Energy Inc. Options: 90.000 Secure Energy Services Inc.

+Minimum Share Ownership: Attained

-- Represents Common Shares beneficially owned or controlled or directed by the proposed director and Restricted Share Units held by the proposed director as at March (1) 17, 2023, valued in each case based on the closing price of the Common Shares on the TSX on March 17, 2023 of \$27.65. - See "Nominees for Election to the Board of Directors Director Shareholdings".
-Mr. Riddell was a director of Sonde Resources Corp.
-(Sonde") and Great Prairie Energy Services Inc. ("Great Prairie"), both public oil and gas companies, within one year (3) of Sonde becoming bankrupt and Great Prairie having a receiver-manager appointed to manage its assets, undertakings and properties.
-Mr. Riddell was a director of Strategic Oil & Gas Ltd., a public oil and gas company, when it filed for creditor protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA") and when it became subject to a cease trade order for failing to file its annual financial statements and management's discussion and analysis, which order remains in effect.
+- See "Nominees for Election to the Board of Directors Director Shareholdings".

+Mr. Riddell was a director of Sonde Resources Corp. ("Sonde") and Great Prairie Energy Services Inc. ("Great Prairie"), both public oil and gas companies, within one year of Sonde becoming bankrupt and Great Prairie having a receiver-manager appointed to manage its assets, undertakings and properties.
+Mr. Riddell was a director of Strategic Oil & Gas Ltd., a public oil and gas company, when it filed for creditor protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA") and when - it became subject to a cease trade order for failing to file its annual financial statements and management's discussion and analysis, which order remains in effect.

 Mr. Bell was a director of Just Energy Group Inc, ("Just Energy"), a public retail energy provider.
-While Mr. Bell was a director, Just Energy sought and received creditor protection under the CCAA and similar protection under Chapter 15 of the Bankruptcy Code in the United States.
-Mr. MacLeod was a director of Manitok Energy Inc. ("Manitok"), a public oil and gas company, within one year of Manitok filing a Notice of Intention to Make a Proposal under the Bankruptcy and Jongtany.
-(4) - (5) under the Bankruptcy and Insolvency Act (Canada)
+While Mr. Bell was a director, Just Energy sought and received creditor protection under the CCAA and similar protection under Chapter 15 of the Bankruptcy Code in the United States. - Mr. MacLeod was a director of Manitok Energy Inc. ("Manitok"), a public oil and gas company, within one year of Manitok filing a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act (Canada).